Diagonal Deck Bracing – Part I & II

 • Assumed Dead Load = 16 psf

-• Live Load = 40 psf (per typical residential code)
+• Live Load = 40 psf (per code)

 core of deck shift resistance centralized - Deck Bracing